dhruvxr/AI-live-transcriptor/extension/README.md

 ## License

-This extension is part of the AI Live Transcriptor project and follows the same licensing terms.
+This extension is part of the Choom.AI project and follows the same licensing terms.